 Can I freeze this vegan lasagna?

-Yes, this lasagna freezes well!
+Yes, it freezes well!

 To freeze & reheat, layer your lasagna as written in the instructions, and cover it with aluminum foil.
 Don’t bake it!
 Instead, put the lasagna in loaf pan into a freezer bag.
 Then freeze it.